The first American department store, and home to the largest operating musical instrument in the world.

 Eventually, Wanamaker’s customers petered off to other department stores like Bloomingdale’s and Macy’s, and after being sold from retailer to retailer for many years, has become a Macy’s itself.
 Thankfully, Wanamaker’s was designated a National Historic Landmark in 1978, and visitors to Macy’s can still marvel at one of the first department stores in America and the largest operating musical instrument in the world, the famous Wanamaker organ, which is played every day except Sunday.

 Happily, even Wanamaker himself couldn’t put price tag on that.

-Guided tours of the building are available at the Visitor Center (on the third floor) of Macy's.
+Guided tours of the building are available at the Macy's Visitor Center, found on the third floor next to Gift Wrap.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook